Japanese Tree Care Techniques: What Yukitsuri & Niwaki Teach Us About Tree Care

 - Reduces stress points

-- Supports the tree before damage happens
+- Supports the tree before damage occurs

 All while resembling a work of art.